Income Taxes Overview

 Year-end tax settlement:

-Employees: Employers submit the tax settlement documents on behalf of their emplyees by 10 March.
+Employees: Employers submit the tax settlement documents on behalf of their employees by 10 March.
 The employer will generally ask for documents, etc in January.
-This is the time foreign employees should indicate if they want to pay the flat 16.5% rate or for 2009, use the progressiver rate based on 70% of their income.
+This is the time foreign employees should indicate if they want to pay the flat 18.7% rate or for 2014 use the progressiver rate based on their income.
 (Note that some employers may not be willing to do this and you'll have to get an accountant to do it for you.)
 Often, if the taxes were underpaid, employers may take extra out of the February pay.
 The employer usually files the appropriate tax forms, but if not, it is up to do the employee, including the foreign employee, to do so.

 Self-Employed settled their taxes on 31 May - that means that's the date by which they must pay taxes outstanding.
 Self-employed (owners of business registered in Korea) can opt for the progressive rate or the flat rate.
 Note that itemized deductions including credit card rebates, etc are only available if you chose the progressive rate option.